-Glyssen helps you to produce a high-quality dramatized audio recording of Scripture.
+Glyssen helps you to produce scripts for a high-quality dramatized audio recording of Scripture.
 It’s like having a production assistant, guiding you step by step.
 It quickly identifies all the direct speech in the text and the biblical character who speaks each part.
 Then it walks you through the process of selecting a cast and assigning roles to the voice actors.
 Finally, it prepares a complete set of scripts to use in the recording process.
 It gives you the option to accept default recommendations or customize settings to better fit your project requirements.

 Glyssen starts with translated Scripture text.
 It finds all places where direct speech is marked using quotation marks, and for 95% of those it can automatically determine who spoke.
 Text that is not direct speech is assigned to the book narrator.
 For verses where there is direct speech from more than one individual, Glyssen prompts the user to choose from a list of expected speakers in that verse.